0%

 print(f"User {user_id} does NOT have 'payment_processor' role.
 Payment processing denied.")

-# Example: Admin-only actions
+# Example: Admin-only functions

 if "admin" in user_roles:

-# Your admin-specific logic here
+# Your admin-specific logic goes here.
+Be careful.

 else:

-# In your main script:
+# Again, how you'd hook this up in your main script:

 # if __name__ == "__main__":